-A party must file an appeal within seven (7) days of the date they receive the notice of dismissal or determination appealed from or, if the other party appeals, within three (3) days of receiving notice that the other party has appealed, whichever is later.
-The appeal must be submitted in writing to the Title IX Coordinator, who will appoint an appeal officer.
-The appeal must specifically identify the determination and/or dismissal appealed from, articulate which one or more of the four grounds for appeal are being asserted, explain in detail why the appealing party believes the appeal should be granted, and articulate what specific relief the appealing party seeks.
+A party must file an appeal within seven (7) days of the date they receive notice of dismissal or determination appealed from or, if the other party appeals, within three (3) days of the other party appealing, whichever is later.
+The appeal must be submitted in writing to Dr. Leslie Roundtree, who serves as the appeal officer.
+The appeal must specifically identify the determination and/or dismissal appealed from, articulate which one or more of the three grounds for appeal are being asserted, explain in detail why the appealing party believes the appeal should be granted, and articulate what specific relief the appealing party seeks.